anasrar/chihuahua/README.md

 Convert PNG to TIM (only support TIM3), support CLI and GUI, drag and drop PNG.

 > [!IMPORTANT]
 > Only PNG with indexed mode that can be converted and the colors is less than `256`.
-The result is TIM with `8 bit per pixel`.
 >
 > Width and height should be `2^n`, where max `n` is 9 (to not exceeded PS2 RAM).